 The Bottom Line

 Overall, the camera does not seem to have any major flaws.
 The focus of the pictures could be better and the flash range can be higher, but for its affordable price, it’s a good option.
 It’s solid and has proved to be quite durable.
 I hope this Moultrie M-880 review has been helpful.
 If you were looking for the Moultrie M-880i review, except the flash they offer the same features and quality.
-To learn about other models from the brand, you can visit our Moultrie reviews article.
+To learn about other models, you can visit our homepage.